-To receive credit for a course, the student must attend at least 75% of the class hours for each course and receive a letter grade of D or better (or P for P/F courses).
+To receive credit for a course, the student must receive a letter grade of D or better (or P for P/F courses).
+For on-campus and hybrid courses the student must attend at least 75% of the class hours for each course.